rama1997/Yoox-Sale-Scraper/README.md

 # Yoox-Sale-Scraper
-Website Scraper for the website of retailer Yoox that searches for any brands supported by Yoox and finds all items that are on sale.
+Website scraper for the website of international retailer Yoox.
+Searches for any brands supported by Yoox and finds all items that are on sale.

 # Features
 - Search the Yoox site for all items of any Yoox supported brands.